- The 7 best apps for tracking pregnancy

 Baby proof your home

 With 2 babies to cater to, you should baby-proof your house 3 months before birth.
 Don’t leave this task for the last minute because your hands will be full.
-Here’s a detailed guide to help you baby-proof your home before bringing home twins from the hospital, to keep them safe and give them room to explore.

 More dos and don’ts when preparing for twins (they’re never enough)